gravitational/gravity/docs/5.x/workshops.md

 **Notice for Mac OS X users:** you need to allow your docker daemon to work with your local insecure registry.
 It could be achieved via adding VM address to Docker for Mac.

-1. Get Minikube VM IP via calling `minikube ip`
+1. Get minikube VM IP via calling `minikube ip`
 2. Add obtained IP with port 5000 (specified above in `docker run` command) to Docker insecure registries:

 ![docker-settings](images/macos-docker-settings.jpg)